Kurz's conservatives win Austrian election, still need coalition partner

 The election followed the collapse in May of Kurz’s coalition with the far-right Freedom Party (FPO) after a video sting scandal that forced FPO Vice Chancellor Heinz-Christian Strache to step down.

-Kurz, 33, has been largely unscathed by the scandal, even gaining voters from the FPO as its support has slipped to roughly a fifth of the electorate from a little more than a quarter in the last vote in 2017.
+Kurz, 33, has emerged largely unscathed from the scandal, even gaining voters from the FPO as it suffered from further allegations last week over lavish and possibly fraudulent expenses Strache claimed from the party.

-The Social Democrats came second with 22.0%, well ahead of the FPO on 16.0% and the resurgent Greens on 14.3%, the projection showed.
-It has a margin of error of 1.8 percentage points.
+The Social Democrats came second with 21.8%, their worst result since World War Two but still well ahead of the FPO on 16.0% and the resurgent Greens on 14.1%, the projection showed.
+It had a margin of error of 1.4 percentage points.

-“We are very confident.
-We have a clear goal, namely to come first in this election.
-We want to improve our result,” Kurz told reporters before casting his vote in Vienna, referring to the 31.5% his OVP achieved in the last election in 2017.
+“The ball is in Sebastian Kurz’s court now,” the left-wing Greens’ campaign manager Thimo Fiesel told ORF when asked about a possible coalition with Kurz.
+“There is still a majority (for Kurz’s OVP) with the FPO.”

 Kurz has said he will talk to all parties if he wins the election.
 His two most likely choices are either to ally with the FPO again or with the Greens and liberal Neos.
 A centrist coalition with the Social Democrats is possible but unlikely under their current leadership.

+While the FPO even issued campaign videos appealing to Kurz to revive their coalition, it was less clear whether they remained keen after their support collapsed by around 10 points compared with the last election in 2017.

+“From my point of view this is no mandate to continue the (previous) coalition,” FPO Chariman Harald Vilimsky told ORF, though he did not rule out another tie-up with Kurz’s party.

-Surveys suggest the environment is voters’ top concern, which has lifted the Greens from less than 4% of the vote at the last election, when they crashed out of parliament.
+Austrian voters are especially concerned about the environment, surveys have shown, and this helped to lift the Greens from less than 4% of the vote at the last election, when they crashed out of parliament.

-While they might be able to give Kurz and his party a narrow majority, he is unlikely to want to be at the mercy of a small number of its left-wing lawmakers.
-That means that if he does ally with the Greens he will probably seek a three-way deal including the liberal, pro-business Neos, who are on 7.4%.
+While they appear able to give Kurz and his party a narrow majority, he is unlikely to want to be at the mercy of a small number of its left-wing lawmakers.
+That means that if he does ally with the Greens he will probably seek a three-way deal including the liberal, pro-business Neos, who are on 7.6%.

 It could take time for the Greens and Kurz to convince their supporters about working with each other.
 Many Greens voters see Kurz as their enemy since he brought the far-right to power.
 Many of Kurz’s core voters, such as farmers and big business, are wary of the left-wing Greens.